AppliedStat/AppliedStat.github.io/_R/R-package-1.md

 excerpt: "Goodness-of-Fit Test for Weibull Distribution"
 collection: R
 ---
-This R package performs a <i>goodness-of-fit test for Weibull distribution</i>
-(weibullness test) and
-provides the maximum likelihood estimates of the two- and three-parameter Weibull distribution.
+This R package performs a <i>goodness-of-fit test for Weibull distribution</i> (weibullness test) and provides the parameter estimates of the two- and three-parameter Weibull distributions.
 Note that the threshold parameter is estimated based on the correlation from the Weibull plot.
 For more details, see
 [Park (2017)](http://journals.sfu.ca/ijietap/index.php/ijie/article/view/2848),